 Once you understand the intent behind the conversation, the next decision is how do you respond?
 The first thing to evaluate is how many similar conversations are going on at the same time?
 Are they connected, part of the same community?
-Are they just connected because they each have had a similar experience separate of knowing each other?
+Are they just connected because they each have had a similar experience separate from knowing each other?
 Or is it just one person venting?
 By knowing how much the dialog has spread you will be able to provide an appropriately measured response.

 When responding, it is important to be accountable.
 Even if the blogger was way off base in their accusations, if you acknowledge their motivations, you have shown that there was some accountability and that as an organization you are strong enough to recognize your role.
-When you give respect you in turn earn respect.
+When you give respect you, in turn, earn respect.
 If the issue is not something that can be corrected immediately, make sure you let the community know what steps are being taken to correct it.
 If it is a matter of different opinions about how something should be handled, acknowledge the validity of the other’s opinions but clearly state your reasoning.

 Don’t deny your relationships or decisions.
-In this new world of mass information connected by link after link, there is no where to hide.
+In this new world of mass information connected by link after link, there is nowhere to hide.
 You can change your mind, you can admit when poor decisions were made or you can stand by your decisions.

 Michelle Batten often refers to the line from “Clear and Present Danger” where Harrison Ford says